This spot has been added by

 A Pacific seahorse in Tagus Cove.

-Some areas are covered with dense sargassum, which is the habitat of Pacific seahorses.
-However, although their presence is common in Tagus Cove shallows, they remain very difficult to spot, since they are well camouflaged in the seagrass.
+Some parts of the walls are covered with sargassum, which is the habitat of Pacific seahorses.
+However, although their presence is common in Tagus Cove shallows (except when the water gets too warm, in particular during El Niño events), seahorses are difficult to spot since they are well camouflaged in the seagrass.

-During your snorkeling, you may have the chance to spot green sea turtles, which like to feed on the algae covering the rocks.
+During your snorkeling, you may also have the chance to spot Green sea turtles, which like to feed on the algae covering the rocks.

-The underwater visibility on this site is very random, just like along all the western coast of Isabela Island.
-Snorkeling is sometimes canceled by cruises due to insufficient underwater visibility.
+The underwater visibility on this site is very random, just like all along the western coast of Isabela Island.
+Snorkeling activities are sometimes canceled by cruises due to poor underwater visibility.

 Restaurant and accommodation nearby